Wednesday, December 27, 2017

 STATE INTERFERENCE

-Therefore, restricting conditional surrogacy to married Indian couples and disqualifying others on the basis of marital status, sexual orientation and age do not qualify the test of equality.
+Therefore, restricting conditional surrogacy to married Indian couples and disqualifying others based on marital status, sexual orientation and age do not qualify the test of equality.
 The right to life includes the right to reproductive autonomy like those of procreation and parenthood.
 Hence, ideally, the state cannot interfere in the prerogative of any person to have children, naturally or through surrogacy.
-Infertility cannot be a prudent condition to undertake surrogacy an Alternative Reproductive Technology.
-Barring of foreigners to prevent the misuse of surrogacy could prove to be counterproductive because the yardstick governing domestic altruistic surrogacy could lead to corruption and exploitation, pushing surrogacy into unethical hands and leading to an underground abusive trade in surrogacy.
+Infertility cannot be a prudent condition to undertake surrogacy as an Alternative Reproductive Technology.
+Barring foreigners to prevent the misuse of surrogacy could prove to be counterproductive because the yardstick governing domestic altruistic surrogacy could lead to corruption and exploitation, pushing surrogacy into unethical hands and leading to an underground abusive trade in surrogacy.

 What happens to the family of the surrogate mother if she loses her life in the process of childbirth?